OSegun/Generative-AI-Med-Bot/.swm/ai-medical-bot.92zba022.sw.md

 ---

-Flask is used to create a web application that serves the chatbot interface.
+Flask is used to create a web application as a chatbot interface.
 We define routes to render the chat interface and handle user messages.
 The `/get` route processes user input, invokes the processing chain, and returns the generated response.

 ```
 @app.route("/")